Power out for hundreds of thousands, roadways snarled with ice and snow from dangerous winter storm

 Hundreds of thousands of power outages were reported across the U.S. as a monster storm hit huge sections of the country, snarling roadways with dangerous ice and forcing mass flight cancellations.

-More than 800,000 customers were without power due to the storm early Monday, according to PowerOutage.us, which collects real-time data from utilities across the country.

 Many outages were reported across Texas, Louisiana, Mississippi, Tennessee and Kentucky.
-This map shows data on outages from FindEnergy, which tallied more than 730,000 outages, by county:
+The map below shows current data on power outages from FindEnergy, by county:

 At one point, widespread heavy snow, sleet and freezing rain threatened nearly 180 million people — more than half the U.S. population — in a path stretching from the southern Rocky Mountains to New England, the National Weather Service said.
 It warned people to brace for a string of frigid days.